Loading...

 Pair with Protein

-Combine strawberries with a source of protein such as Greek yogurt, cottage cheese, or a handful of nuts.
-Protein can help slow down the absorption of sugar.
+Combine strawberries with a source of protein, such as Greek yogurt or cottage cheese.
+Protein can help slow down the absorption of sugars.

-Include strawberries as part of a meal with vegetables, lean proteins, and healthy fats to create a balanced nutrient profile.
+Include strawberries as part of a balanced meal with vegetables, whole grains, and lean proteins to minimize the impact on glucose levels.

 healthspan-mbl